 Known for their intelligence and hardworking nature, many people are turning to Shepadoodles so they can have a dog with the temperament of a German Shepherd with the low-shedding coat of a Poodle.

-Today, you’ll learn more about the Shepadoodle including reasons why they make great family dogs (along with why you might not want one).
+Today, you’ll learn more about the Shepadoodle, including reasons why they make great family dogs (along with reasons why they aren’t for everybody).